 Baroque and Renaissance in a sea frame

 Arriving to the Port of Santa Cruz de la Palma in the Canary Islands on an MSC cruise ship is an incredible feeling.
-The city was founded inside the Calderata, an ancient volcanic crater that rises to a height of 1800 metres, protecting the sailing vessels of the past, and the cruise ships of today, from the wind.
+The city was founded inside the Calderata, an ancient volcanic crater that rises to a height of 1800 meters, protecting the sailing vessels of the past, and the cruise ships of today, from the wind.